kherron13/330_project3/SRS.md

 them to build upon it.

 This document is written to help users understand what Boost is and how it will run.
 It is a guide intended to help them comprehend how each function works and how it will benefit them.
 This document also serves as a resource which will help users naviagte through the app.
+The idea of having all these tools in one app was created when residents at Simpson Hall were asked what would help them

 ### 1.4 Product Scope

-Boost is an iOS application designed primarily to help students throughout their academic year plan and organize their work.
-It is essentially a set of tools, such as a calendar, a note pad, flashcards, timer, and to-do list all placed under one app.
-The idea is to help studetns keep orginaized without the hassle of having to use different apps.
+Through primary research, we found that a large portion of students already use apps such as calendars, notes, and to-do list, but they also expressed that it was an inconvenience for them to have to use so many apps.
+Boost is an iOS application designed to primarily tackle this problem and help students stay organized throughout their academic year all while using one app.
+The app is essentially a set of tools, such as a calendar, a note pad, flashcards, productivity timer, and a to-do list.
+With Boost, students can obtain organization without the hassle or worry of having to use multiple apps.

-This app focuses on one user so this app will not allow the user to share infomation with others.
+Through Secondary research, our developing team also found that students who are organized are much more likely to obtain better grades.
+Boost is designed to be a convenient app for users to easily access and organize all their tasks.
+Boost is intended to be easily navigated in order to encourage organization and make it fun.

+Boost is an app that will help users stay on track of their work.
+It will not allow users to share their information.
+If users would like to send their friends or colleagues a file of their notes or flashcards, they will not be able to do so.

 1. Potential User \#1: Brad A. MacDonald [*-bmacdonald@luc.edu*](mailto:-bmacdonald@luc.edu)